Jovaan-Whitton/Network-Traffic-Analysis-Threat-Detection/README.md

 - Identify DNS tunneling and suspicious TCP sessions
 - Extract meaningful metadata and IOCs
 - Reconstruct attacker behavior from traffic logs
+- Apply best practices for SOC-level investigations

 ---

 ## Tools & Technologies
 - Platform: Hack The Box Academy
-- Tools: Wireshark, tcpdump
+- Tools Used: Wireshark, tcpdump
+- Protocols Observed: HTTP, DNS, FTP, TCP, RDP
-- Environment: Simulated PCAP Analysis Lab
+- Environment: Simulated enterprise network (via Pwnbox/VM)
-- File Types: `.pcap`, `.txt`, `.png`
+- File Types: .pcap, .txt, .png

 ---

 ## Steps Taken

-1. **Opened PCAP in Wireshark**
+**Opened PCAP in WireShark**

-   - Applied filters: `tcp`, `rdp`, `!udp && !arp`
-   - Observed DNS tunneling signatures
+1. Opened PCAP in WiresharkApplied filters like tcp, rdp, !udp && !arp to isolate relevant traffic and uncover DNS tunneling patterns.

-2. **Used tcpdump for CLI Analysis**
+**Used tcpdump for CLI based Filtering**

-   - Filtered packet streams to isolate anomalies
-   - Verified findings from Wireshark in raw format
+2. Used tcpdump for CLI-Based FilteringVerified anomalies seen in Wireshark by reviewing packet flows with tcpdump.
+Focused on suspicious ports and IPs.

-3. **Extracted Indicators of Compromise**
+**Extracted Indicators of Compromise (IOC's)**
-   - Noted suspicious domains, IPs, and file hashes
-   - Created IOC list for reporting

-4. **Documented Findings**
-   - Summarized behavior patterns and matched them to C2 communication tactics
+3. Extracted Indicators of Compromise (IOCs)Logged malicious IPs, unusual domains, file paths, and user actions.
+Matched activity to common attacker TTPs.

+**Reconstructed behavior via Stream Analysis**

+4. Reconstructed Behavior via Stream AnalysisFollowed TCP streams to view plaintext RDP or FTP activity and validated potential backdoors or data exfiltration attempts.

 ---

 ## Key Skills & Learnings

-- Improved ability to interpret raw packet data
+- Efficient use of Wireshark filters to reduce noise and target anomalies
+- Used tcpdump to inspect traffic on the command line
-- Practiced filtering and isolating relevant traffic
+- Practiced following sessions and reassembling payloads
-- Identified early-stage attack behavior
-- Strengthened IOC extraction and documentation workflow
+- Developed an IOC extraction and reporting process for SOC readiness

 ---